cspace-deployment/cspace-webapps-common/README.md

 * The BMU and imageserver need to have directories created and accessible to work.
 If these are not there, the system will try to put files in `/tmp`.
 * The needed config files better exist and have all the parms specified that are needed for the app.
 * The additional module requirements (e.g. psycopg2 for Postgres) need to be met.
+* The various directories for temp files and caches had better be there.